JonSnow1807/FastMQA/README.md

 ---

 *Note: This is an educational implementation focusing on demonstrating CUDA programming skills and understanding of attention mechanisms.
+The primary achievement is the 97% memory reduction, not computational speed.
 Performance optimizations are ongoing.*